 Although specific school projects have not been selected at this time, the District and the School Board are working from a list of potential projects.
 The final list of projects for BEX V will be selected by the Seattle School Board.
-SPS might select other schools for BEX V that are not on this list.
+AS the BEX V Program is implemented, SPS might select other schools for BEX V that are not on this list to respond to changing conditions.
 Because a project not on the list would also be a project to increase capacity and improve conditions, its potential range of impacts is expected to be similar to those described in this Programmatic EIS.
 If not included in the list, any newly added project would undergo appropriate project-level environmental review prior to implementation.

 Alternative 3 - Additional Capacity with New Schools at New Sites.
 Under Alternative 3, SPS would construct three to four new elementary or K-8 schools at locations throughout the District to meet capacity needs.
 The new schools would have a capacity of 550 or 650 students and would be located in the attendance areas with the highest capacity needs.
 No sites have been selected for these schools, although one would be downtown as described for Alternative 2.
 SPS would acquire private property or locate schools on other publicly owned property.
 SPS could potentially reacquire leased or sold properties to open as new schools.
-Similar to Alternative 2, Alternative 3 includes construction of a new downtown high school and stadium at the Memorial Stadium site, athletic field improvements and lighting, systems repair and replacement projects, school safety equipment and supplies, and technology system upgrades.
+Similar to Alternative 2, Alternative 3 includes construction of a new downtown high school and stadium at the Memorial Stadium site, athletic field improvements and lighting, systems repair and replacement projects, school safety equipment and supplies, and safety and technology upgrades similar to Alternative 2.

 Alternative 4 - Additional Capacity and Improved Conditions with Additions and Modernizations.
 Under Alternative 4, SPS would meet capacity needs by modernizing existing buildings and constructing additions.
 Modernizations and additions would be located at 12 to 17 elementary schools and three to five high schools to improve conditions and increase capacity.
 Modernizations would occur at three middle schools and one to three high schools to improve conditions.
 No replacement schools would be constructed and no new schools would be constructed at new sites.
-Alternative 4 includes athletic field improvements and lighting projects, systems repair and replacement projects, school safety equipment and supplies, and technology system upgrades similar to Alternative 2.
+Alternative 4 includes athletic field improvements and lighting projects, systems repair and replacement projects, school safety equipment and supplies, and safety and technology upgrades similar to Alternative 2.